benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 Here, we have our view where we have two methods which are contained inside a class called PostsView.
 This is so that it can link to our model of `Post` and that it knows it is the view.

 Our first method is called `display` and takes one parameter.
 In this method we take posts and use a `.each` iterator to look over the posts.
 We then display a message to our user which says take the id of the post then put a '.' then have the post title and a '-'.
-Next we have a ternary operator which says is the post votes are nil then display a '0' but if not then find the correct amount of votes and display that number.
+Next we have a ternary operator which says; if the post votes are nil then display a '0' but if not then find the correct amount of votes and display that number.
 The word 'votes' is printed and a '-' which shows the url of the post.
 This is all data that the user has inputted and its able to find in the database under the table names.

 The second method is called 'ask_for'.
 This also takes one parameter of 'label'.
 Here we simply puts the 'label' to the user.
 Then a '>' and finally the users input is taken and saved.